sakhmatd/swege/README.md

 Q: **How do I force a complete rebuild of my website?**

-* Delete a file called `.manifest` located in the same directory as swege.ini and run swege again.
+* Run `swege rebuild`.
+Alternatively, delete a file called `.manifest` located in the same directory as swege.ini and run swege again.

 Q: **How does swege determine the title of my webpage?**